sadrakhosravi/react-gallery-app/README.md

 # React Flicker Gallery App

-A gallery app that fetches images from the Flciker's API and displays them based on tags.
+A gallery app that fetches images from the Flicker's API and displays them based on tags.
 There are 3 main tags "Galaxy", "Cars", and "Nature" available as links to navigate and a search field to search for your desired image tag.

 ## Available Scripts